domRiddle/ASF/IPC.md

 }
 ```

-Both `UnusedKeys` and `UsedKeys` are `ImmutableDictionary<string, string>` objects that map redeemed cd-keys (`key`) with their names (`value`).
+Both `UnusedKeys` and `UsedKeys` are `Dictionary<string, string>` objects that map redeemed cd-keys (`key`) with their names (`value`).
 This is the result of a `POST` call described below and can be used for remotely fetching keys without accessing ASF config directory.
 Both objects can be `null` in case of ASF error during fetching files (such as I/O), but empty or missing files will behave properly and produce empty dictionary.

 ---

 ### `POST /Api/GamesToRedeemInBackground/{BotName}`

 #### Body:

-Content-Type: application/json

 ```json
 {